 Things to Do & Attractions in Florence

 As said by this official travel site for this small town, centrally located on the Oregon Coast, Florence is a hub for adventure-seekers.
-Kiteboarding, riding dune buggies, hiking, sand dune expeditions, surfing, and great food are just a few things you can enjoy in Florence.
+Kiteboarding, riding dune buggies, hiking, sand dune expeditions, surfing, and great food are just a few things you can enjoy in this beautiful coastal town.

 Oregon Coast Military Museum